 There is the potential for lead drug candidate failure due to issues with safety and toxicity, the generation of non-supportive data to a method of action, efficacy signals or biomarker identification or sub therapeutic PK levels.
 The Company seeks to reduce this risk by having a robust drug development pipeline and alternative drug candidates.
-The Company uses a matrix to select the lead drug candidate that utilises high volumes of in vitro and in vivo data.
+The Company uses a matrix to select the lead drug candidate using in vitro and in vivo data.